-- Head Start Program Performance Standards - Maine Rules for the Licensing of Child Care Facilities At minimum this will include:

-- Following all state licensing requirements; - Clean and free from pests; - Free from pollutants, hazards, and toxins that are accessible to children and could endanger children's safety; - Spaces which are designed to prevent child injury and are free from hazards, including choking, strangulation, electrical, and drowning hazards, hazards posed by appliances and all other safety hazards; - Well lit, including emergency lighting; - Equipped with safety supplies that are readily accessible to staff, including, at a minimum: fully-equipped and up-to-date first aid kits and appropriate fire safety supplies; - Free from firearms or other weapons that are accessible to children; - Designed to separate toileting and diapering areas from areas for preparing food, cooking, eating, or children's activities; and, - Kept safe through an ongoing system of preventative maintenance.
+- Head Start Standards - Maine Rules for the Licensing of Child Care Facilities At minimum this will include: - Following all state licensing requirements; - Clean and free from pests; - Free from pollutants, hazards, and toxins that are accessible to children and could endanger children's safety; - Spaces which are designed to prevent child injury and are free from hazards, including choking, strangulation, electrical, and drowning hazards, hazards posed by appliances and all other safety hazards; - Emergency lighting; - Dimmed, but adequate, lighting to allow visual supervision of all children must be maintained at all times. - Equipped with safety supplies that are readily accessible to staff, including, at a minimum: fully-equipped and up-to-date first aid kits and appropriate fire safety supplies; - Weapons are prohibited on the premises - Designed to separate toileting and diapering areas from areas for preparing food, cooking, eating, or children's activities; and, - Kept safe through an ongoing system of preventative maintenance. - Staff purses, bags, medications and other belongings must be inaccessible to children